What different types of scalability are there, and how do you design for them?

 - Asynchronous rather than synchronous.
 We already understand asynchronous communication perfectly in the physical world.
 We drop off a letter in the mail, and some time later, it arrives.
 Until it does, we convince ourselves that it is underway, oblivious to the complexity of the postal system.
 We only use personal couriers for very important messages.
 A similar approach should be taken for our applications.
 Did a user just hit submit?
 Tell the user that the submission went well, and then process it in the background.
 Perhaps show the update as if it is already completely done in the mean time.

 - Strive for statelessness.
 While it may seem tempting to avoid inter-component communication by keeping track of certain state information in e.g. your application servers, don’t.
 Unless we host purely static pages, we can never get away from state information.
 We must make sure that state information is kept in as few places as possible, and within components made for it.
 Web and application servers are not, but distributed key-value stores are.
 Keeping it there lets you treat your web and application servers as completely replaceable instances, which is ideal from a scalability point of view since your server fleet can much more easily be modified when any server is able to handle any client request (despite the client being in the midst of a “session”).

 - This too shall fail.
 Computer systems fail.
 Software fails.
 Hardware fails.
 Designs fail.
 Failure handling fails!
 Be prepared for failure, but spare end users from witnessing it too obviously.
 It reflects poorly on you, even if failure is inevitable.

 Do you have more scalability design tips and insights to share?
-Let us know in the comments below!
+Let us know!